Back Pain? It is Time to Go Ergonomic with Your Office Chair

 3. Exerting too much force on your back

-Heavy manual activities like lifting heavy objects cause pressure to your back and other body muscles.
+Heavy manual activities, such as lifting heavy objects, put strain on your back and other body muscles.

 4. Unhealthy lifestyle

-Your habit of snacking on your desk, smoking, and lack of exercise contribute to back pain and other health conditions.
+Your habits of snacking at your desk, smoking, and lacking exercise contribute to back pain and other health conditions.

 Building a healthy lifestyle and work habits will help you avoid back pain and improve your overall health.
 Take these few steps to get started:

 1. Avoid prolonged sitting.
 Make sure to set a time to stand up and stretch your body while at work.
 Even when working at home, you need to take your break and eat your snacks outside your workstation.
-This is to help blood circulate properly and reduce the pressure exerted on your back.
+This is to help the blood circulate properly and reduce the pressure exerted on your back.
 If experiencing back pain, use hot or cold packs to relieve the pain.
-Hot packs help in releasing the muscle tension while cold packs are efficient for reducing the inflammation.
+Hot packs aid in the release of muscle tension, whereas cold packs aid in the reduction of inflammation.

 2. Practice proper posture.
-Push your back flat to your office chair.
+Push your back flat against your office chair.
 Make sure your seat height is adjusted based on your needs (your feet should be flat on the floor).
-Recline your chair in a position where both of your upper and lower back are supported.
+Recline your chair in a position where both your upper and lower backs are supported.

 3. Keep your office items near your reach.
 To reduce frequent twisting and extending of your hands to reach something, keeping your office items closer to your workstation is important.
 A mobile pedestal or an open shelf will give easy access to essential materials.
-Adjust your monitor height.
+Adjust your monitor's height.
 To prevent slouching, you have to set your monitor at eye level.
-You should be able to look at your monitor naturally without the need to tilt or lower your head.
-This will greatly help you in maintaining a right sitting posture.
+You should be able to look at your monitor naturally without needing to tilt or lower your head.
+This will greatly help you maintain a good sitting posture.
 Also, make sure that your monitor’s brightness is just right.
 When your monitor is too dark, you tend to lean closer to properly see your tasks.

 4. Stay active.
-Take time to exercise within the day.
+Set a time during the day to exercise.
 Regular exercise helps build strong muscles and promotes healthy blood circulation.
 Strengthening your core will help you support your upper back, reducing the pressure that your lower back experiences.
-It is also crucial to keep a healthy body weight to reduce the risk of back pain and any other medical conditions attached to inactivity.
+It is also crucial to maintain a healthy body weight to reduce the risk of back pain and any other medical conditions associated with inactivity.